 - Video: Netgear Orbi: A Detailed Review

-A wireless mesh network (WMN) is a communications network made up of radio nodes organized in a mesh topology.
+A wireless mesh network (WMN) is a communications network made up of radio nodes organised in a mesh topology.
 It is also a form of wireless ad hoc network.
 Wireless mesh networks often consist of mesh clients, mesh routers and gateways.
-Read more about the advatages and disadvantages here.
+Read more about the advantages and disadvantages here.

 What is Orbi WiFi? - Netgear's Solution to Slow & Unreliable Internet Connections